ishani-bhat4/churn-risk-dashboard/README.md

 ## 🚀 Project Overview

-Customer churn is a critical business problem where **false negatives are costly** — missing a customer who is about to leave can mean lost revenue.
+Customer churn is a critical business problem where **false negatives are costly** , which means missing a customer who is about to leave can result in a loss in revenue.

 This project goes beyond a simple classifier by: